 Definition Of Serial Transmission

-In Serial Transmission, data is sent bit by bit from one computer to another in bi-direction.
-Each bit has its clock pulse rate.
-Eight bits are transferred at a time having a start and stop bit (usually known as a Parity bit) i.e. 0 and 1 respectively.
+In Serial Transmission, data is sent bit by bit from one computer to another in bi-direction where each bit has its clock pulse rate.
+Eight bits are transferred at a time having a start and stop bit (usually known as a Parity bit), i.e. 0 and 1 respectively.

-For transmitting data to a longer distance, data cables are used.
-It consists of D-shaped 9 pin cable that connects the data in series.Serial Transmission has two subclasses synchronous and asynchronous.
+For transmitting data to a longer distance, serial data cables are used.
+However, the data transferred in the serial transmission is in proper order.
+It consists of a D-shaped 9 pin cable that connects the data in series.Serial Transmission has two subclasses synchronous and asynchronous.
 In asynchronous transmission, an extra bit is added to each byte so that the receiver is alert about the arrival of new data.
 Usually, 0 is a start bit, and 1 is the stop bit.
 In synchronous transmission, no extra bit is added rather the data transferred in the form of frames which contains multiple bytes.

 Definition Of Parallel Transmission